 10 Things To Do When You Are Drifting Apart In Your Relationship

 Chances are you’re thinking “My boyfriend and I are growing apart what do I do!” and that’s why you’re here.
 But, like mentioned before, it is totally natural for a relationship to plateau every once in a while.
 What seems like the end, may actually not be it.
 So, before you mistake this for one of the major relationship red flags, consider doing the following.

 1. Start with the touch

-If you were the kind of couple who held hands at the mall, chances are you have noticed that your relationship has drifted when you don’t hold hands anymore.
-The limited touch is scary because you were always the one to like it when she held your hands while crossing a busy street.
-Start with an occasional touch.
-Not the grab-her-by-her-ass kind of a touch, more passionate, less anatomical.
-A simple pat on the arm, a short hug before leaving for work can work wonders.
-Humans are built to feel connection in a touch and it is a sure way to again reconnect with your partner.
+If you were the kind of couple who held hands at the mall, chances are you have noticed that your relationship has drifted apart when you don’t hold hands anymore.
+The lack of touch is scary because you always liked it when she held your hands while crossing a busy street.
+So, start with the occasional touch.

 2. Take the first step